 If you have any assets that were not included in the levy, such as life insurance policies with cash surrender value, retirement accounts, stocks, bonds, or personal property, cash them in or sell them.
 However, keep in mind that these may be subject to income tax as well.

 You could also ask relatives for gifts or loans; any individual is allowed to gift up to $14,000 per year with no tax consequences.
 If you have good credit, take out a home equity or personal loan.
 Using a credit card is a last resort but still a viable option.

 If paying in full is your plan, you’ll need to make that payment within a reasonable period, which, according to the IRS, is 120 days after the levy notice is issued.
 This may be done in person at the IRS office, by mail, or by telephone.

-If your IRS debt is $50,000 or less, the IRS allows you to set up an installment agreement to make monthly payments.
+If your IRS back taxes owed are $50,000 or less, the IRS allows you to set up an installment agreement to make monthly payments.
 Once this is established, the IRS will release your tax levy right away.